 Want to know more about it?
 Check out our Guide to Brookfield Place NYC.

 On the Upper East Side around Lexington Avenue, you will find a nice mix of luxury brands and more common brands like Zara and H&M. The Upper East Side is also home to Bloomingdale’s, one of the most famous and beloved department stores of New York City.
 When you purchase an item here it will be placed in one of their signature, world-renowned, Little Brown Bags for you.

 Macy’s is not only the oldest, but also the most recognized department store in New York.
-Spread over 7 floors, you will find anything and everything your heart desires.
+Spanning over 7 floors, you will find anything and everything your heart desires.
 Make sure to check out Macy’s Santaland and the famous Holiday Lane on the 9th floor during the holidays.Christmas at Macy’s is something you shouldn’t miss while visiting NYC.